monadicstack/abide/README.md

 # Abide

+*That's just, like, your opinion, man!*

-Abide is a code generator and runtime library that helps you write (micro) services/APIs that supports, both, RPC/HTTP and Event-Driven invocation.
+Abide is an opinionated code generator and runtime library that helps you write (micro) services/APIs that supports, both, RPC/HTTP and Event-Driven invocation.
 It parses the interfaces/structs/comments in your code service